topdan/www/living/more-representative-democracy.html.md

 * Any member can discuss or propose changes to it
 * Everyone is held accountable for their involvement

-Who wrote [the 33,000 pages](http://www.washingtonpost.com/blogs/fact-checker/post/how-many-pages-of-regulations-for-obamacare/2013/05/14/61eec914-bcf9-11e2-9b09-1638acc3942e_blog.html) of the Affordable Healthcare Acts?
+Who wrote [the 33,000 pages](http://www.washingtonpost.com/blogs/fact-checker/post/how-many-pages-of-regulations-for-obamacare/2013/05/14/61eec914-bcf9-11e2-9b09-1638acc3942e_blog.html) of the Affordable Healthcare Act?
 How was [the Patriot Acts' 342 pages](http://gjs.appstate.edu/media-coverage-crime-and-criminal-justice/usa-PATRIOT-act) written, proposed, and passed between September 11 and October 26, 2001?
 Who added/removed that phrasing?
 When did they do it?
 What was it before?

 The same questions software-makers have been answering for decades with [version control systems](http://en.wikipedia.org/wiki/Revision_control).
 Github.com is leading the latest movement in version control: social collaboration, review, and management.
 For example, here is a popular software package's [introductory file](https://raw.githubusercontent.com/rails/rails/master/README.md) and here is: